 - There was also the Land Titanic, the world's largest land vehicle.
 It sank on 7th Avenue after hitting a mailbox.
 This took place before the spaceship Titanic, so surely the ones who made the spaceship should have still had suspicions about the name.

-- Mixed with Gone Horribly Right, there was "Project Satan", an attempt to create the most evil car in the world.
+- Mixed with Gone Horribly Right, there was "Project Satan", an attempt to create a super-intelligent (but evil) car.
 What went wrong?
 Well, the car was pure evil.